Best Health Insurance for College Students

 Frequently asked questions

-How much does health insurance cost college students?
+How much does health insurance cost for college students?

 What's the easiest way to get health insurance in college?

 Staying on a parent's health insurance plan is an easy way to continue your existing health insurance coverage when you go to college.
-However, for those who are going away to school, it's important to check that the plan will cover doctors near campus.
-You can also get health insurance through your school or purchase cheap health insurance by using subsidies from the Affordable Care Act marketplace.
+However, if you are going away to school, check that the plan covers doctors near campus.
+You might be able to get health insurance through your school or purchase an individual health insurance policy from an ACA marketplace or directly from a health insurance company.

-The above comparisons are based on plan coverage levels, policy details, third-party rankings and sample cost data.
-The rate analysis is based on a female nonsmoker aged 21 according to location and insurance carrier, as well as national cost averages.
-Sources include HealthCare.gov, healthinsurance.org, Blue Cross Blue Shield, Ambetter, Centene Corp., Everest Reinsurance Co., Compass, Global Benefits Group, AM Best, the Better Business Bureau and the National Association of Insurance Commissioners (NAIC).
+Comparisons are based on plan coverage levels, policy details, third-party rankings and sample cost data.
+Sources include HealthCare.gov, Blue Cross Blue Shield, UnitedHealthcare, Everest Reinsurance Co., Compass, Global Benefits Group, AM Best, the Better Business Bureau and the National Association of Insurance Commissioners (NAIC).

 The sources referenced in this article use multiple factors to determine overall ratings, including a company's financial health or servicing history.